louim-lbs/github-css-theme-for-nextcloud/README.md

 A GitHub inspired CSS theme for Nextcloud.

-Written for NC26 and some core apps.
+Written for NC26 and some core apps (e.g. Desk).

 Feel free to contibute.